What will you learn by exploring new places and meeting new people?

 - Whitney Billingsley, Elementary Education

 - Katelynn Skinner, Elementary Education

 International student teachers share their experiences via a weekly blog that is posted to the International Student Teaching webpage.
 Follow them as they travel and teach abroad.

 Each blog will include the student’s perspective on their experience traveling, weekends spent exploring the country, and their experiences week to week teaching including their view on the school, teachers, and curriculum.

 Be an International Clinical Educator

 If you are interested in IST, you should attend an information session and apply one semester prior to your student teaching semester.
 Visit the International Student Teaching webpage for scheduled sessions*, to learn more about the application process and to see upcoming deadlines.

-The deadline to apply for fall 2019 placements is Thursday, February 28 by 5:00 p.m.
+The deadline to apply for fall 2020 placements is February 17, 2020.
 If you missed the information sessions but are interested in applying, please contact Dr. Bill Peacock for more information.